leegeobuk/datastructure-java/README.md

 # java-algorithms
-This repository will contain examples of algorithms and data structures implemented in Java.
+This repository will contain examples of data structures implemented in Java.

 Each algorithm and data structure has its own README.md with explanations and references.